ditaa99/ML_accidents_Zurich/README.md

 A variety of visualizations provide insights into traffic accident trends:
 1. **Bar Plot of Accident Types**: Highlights the frequency of different accident types.
 2. **Accidents by Day of the Week**: Displays accident frequency for each weekday.
-3. **Peak Hours of Accidents**: Identifies the peak times for accidents on different days.
-4. **Accidents Over Time**: Tracks trends in accidents across years, highlighting peak years.
+3. **Accidents Over Time**: Tracks trends in accidents across years, highlighting peak years.
-5. **Accident Types Over Time**: Examines the evolution of accident types over years.
+4. **Accident Types Over Time**: Examines the evolution of accident types over years.
-6. **Severity Analysis**:
+5. **Severity Analysis**:
    - Stacked bar charts show accident severity by type and weekday.
    - Boxplots reveal severity distribution for different accident types.
 7. **Heatmaps**: Illustrate correlations between accident types and days of the week.